Childhood and Education Journey of Arnold Schwarzenegger in Timeline

 May 18, 2019: Attacked in South Africa

-On May 18, 2019, while visiting South Africa, Arnold Schwarzenegger was attacked and dropkicked from behind while signing autographs; he was unharmed and declined to press charges against the attacker.
+On May 18, 2019, while visiting South Africa, Arnold Schwarzenegger was attacked and dropkicked from behind while giving autographs to fans.
+He suffered no injuries and declined to press charges against the attacker.

 In 2020, 23 years after his first surgery, Arnold Schwarzenegger underwent a surgery for a new aortic valve.

-In 2021, Arnold Schwarzenegger and Maria Shriver finalized their divorce, ten years after separating.
+Arnold Schwarzenegger and Maria Shriver finalized their divorce in 2021, ten years after separating.

 2021: Divorce Finalized